 - 38 tenured faculty and 90 fixed-term faculty

 Leadership and Administration

 Dr. Nilda Peragallo Montano is the dean of the UNC School of Nursing.
-The administration includes four associate deans responsible for Academic Affairs (vacant), Research (Ruth Anderson), Strategic and Global Initiatives (Gwen Sherwood) and Administrative Services (Lisa Miller), two assistant deans responsible for Advancement (Anne Webb) and Student Affairs (Kathy Moore), three division chairs representing Adult & Geriatric Health (Anita Tesh), Family Health (Marcia Van Riper), and Health Care Environments (Beth Black), as well as the Director of Multicultural Affairs (Rumay Alexander).
+The administration includes four associate deans responsible for Academic Affairs (vacant), Research (Ruth Anderson), Strategic and Global Initiatives (Gwen Sherwood) and Administrative Services (Lisa Miller), two assistant deans responsible for Advancement (Anne Webb) and Student Affairs (Kathy Moore), three division chairs representing Adult & Geriatric Health (Anita Tesh), Family Health (Marcia Van Riper), and Health Care Environments (Beth Black), as well as the Director of Inclusive Excellence (Rumay Alexander).